-The PTA Caucus is leading efforts to increase PTA representation within APTA to 10,000 members!
+APTAMD has a PTA on our Board of Directors and provides funding for 2 of our PTAs to participate in APTA’s PTA Caucus.
+The Caucus is leading efforts to increase PTA representation within APTA to 10,000 members!
 From discounts to professional growth opportunities, including the growing PTA Advanced Proficiency Pathways program, APTA offers more benefits than ever before.

-The APTA Maryland has a PTA Caucus Representative, Kelly Brukiewa, who not only represents the Chapter with the National PTA Caucus, but also assists the Chapter to be the point contact for our PTA members to discuss interests and needs.
+The APTA Maryland has a PTA Caucus Representative, Kelly Yeager, who not only represents the Chapter with the National PTA Caucus but also assists the Chapter to be the point contact for our PTA members to discuss interests and needs.
 Our PTA Caucus Rep sits on our Board of Directors.
-In addition we have an alternate PTA Caucus Representative, Stephanie Thomson.
+In addition, we have an alternate PTA Caucus Representative, Stephanie Thomson.

 Check out our PTA Spotlights to learn about one of APTAMD’s active Physical Therapist Assistants by highlighting the excellent work provided by the clinician within our chapter.
 The articles will provide insight on why membership is important and how one views their career as a PTA.